anilkumarnimma/sociax-backend/README.md

 # Sociax Backend

-This is the backend for Sociax, a REST API built using Java and Spring Boot.
+This is the backend for **Sociax**, a REST API built using Java and Spring Boot.

-Sociax is designed as a community-driven platform for international students in the US.
+Sociax is a platform for international students in the US, providing:
+- Job application tracking
+- Community posts (housing, jobs, help, etc.)

 # The backend currently supports:

 Job application tracking